Olympics on NBC: Music

 Yanni's "In Celebration of Man", a piece that CBS had declined an offer to use at the 1992 Winter Olympics, was used during a preview special for the 1992 Summer Olympics; NBC's Olympics producer at the time was friends with the musician.
 Although NBC did not use it during the Games, the song later became NBC's theme music for USGA golf championships, and The Open Championship from 2016 to 2019.
 During the 2008 Summer Olympics, NBC briefly revived "Roundball Rock", the John Tesh-composed theme music of the former NBA on NBC, as theme music during coverage of the basketball tournaments.
+The song was brought back again in 2024, this time as a prelude for the return of the NBA to NBC in the 2025–26 season.

 NBC has utilized other popular music during its Olympics coverage as well.
 "Home", the debut single of American Idol season 11 winner Phillip Phillips, was used for a segment introducing women's gymnastics at the 2012 Summer Olympics.
 The segment rejuvenated interest in the song, causing it to re-enter the Billboard Hot 100, and eventually peak at #9.
 It marked the first time a song had ever made two separate top 10 runs on the Hot 100 in a single calendar year.
 Prior to the 2016 Summer Olympics, NBC released a promotional video with Olympics highlights set to Katy Perry's recently released single "Rise".
 "This Is Me" from the soundtrack of The Greatest Showman was also used during NBC's coverage of the 2018 Winter Olympics.

 For the 1992 Barcelona Games, NBC also commissioned John Tesh to compose a separate theme for its late night show; variants of this theme were used during the weeks leading up to the Games as the network's theme for coverage of the United States Olympic Trials.